Virgin Galactic resumes spaceflights after two year pause

 Virgin Galactic's space program has suffered years of delays and a 2014 accident in which a pilot died.

-Unlike other companies that use vertical-launch rockets, Virgin Galactic uses a carrier aircraft with two pilots that takes off from a runway, gains high altitude, and drops a rocket-powered plane that soars into space before gliding back to Earth.
+Unlike other companies that use vertical-launch rockets, Virgin Galactic uses a carrier aircraft with two pilots that takes off from a runway, gains high altitude, and drops a rocket-powered plane that soars into space at nearly Mach 3, before gliding back to Earth.

 The total journey time is 90 minutes, with passengers experiencing a few minutes of weightlessness in the space plane's cabin.